Matt Taven: The Kingdom / OGK (2014–2021)

-New Japan Pro-Wrestling (2014–2015, 2019)
+New Japan Pro-Wrestling (2014–2015, 2019, 2024)

-Through ROH's relationship with NJPW, from November 23 to December 5, 2014, Taven and Michael Bennett took part in New Japan Pro-Wrestling (NJPW)'s 2014 World Tag League.
+Through ROH's relationship with New Japan Pro-Wrestling (NJPW), from November 23 to December 5, 2014, Taven and Michael Bennett took part in the 2014 World Tag League.
 The team finished their round-robin block with a record of four wins and three losses, failing to advance to the finals.
 Taven and Bennett returned to NJPW on April 5, 2015, at Invasion Attack 2015, where they defeated Bullet Club (Doc Gallows and Karl Anderson) to win the IWGP Tag Team Championship.
-On July 5 at Dominion 7.5 in Osaka-jo Hall, The Kingdom lost the IWGP Tag Team Championship back to Bullet Club in their first defense.
-Taven and Bennett returned to NJPW in November to take part in the 2015 World Tag League, where they finished with a record of two wins and four losses, failing to advance from their block.
+At Wrestling Dontaku 2015 on May 3, they teamed with Maria Kanellis to defeat Gallows, Anderson and Amber Gallows in a six-person intergender tag team match.
+On July 5, at Dominion 7.5 in Osaka-jo Hall, The Kingdom lost the IWGP Tag Team Championship back to Bullet Club in their first defense.
+In November, Taven and Bennett took part in the 2015 World Tag League, finishing with a record of two wins and four losses, thus failing to advance from their block.

-Taven returned to Japan in 2019, teaming with Vinny Marseglia for the ROH/NJPW co-promoted "Honor Rising" tour, which ended with a loss to Los Ingobernables de Japón (Shingo Takagi and Tetsuya Naito).
+On February 22 and 23, 2019, Taven returned to Japan as part of the ROH/NJPW co-promoted "Honor Rising" tour.
+On the first night, he, T. K. O'Ryan and Vinny Marseglia lost to Hiroshi Tanahashi, Jay Lethal and Kazuchika Okada.
+The next night, he and Marseglia lost to Los Ingobernables de Japón (Shingo Takagi and Tetsuya Naito).
+Taven and Bennett, as the Undisputed Kingdom, made their return to NJPW at Fighting Spirit Unleashed on November 8, 2024, where they were defeated by Los Ingobernables de Japón's Shingo Takagi and Yota Tsuji.